gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 ### Limitations

-Shell Integration does not work tmux or screen.
+Shell Integration does not work with tmux or screen.

 #### A Note on SCP
 iTerm2 can do uploads and downloads with scp as described above.
 There are a few things you should know.